behnamsn/Network/README.md

-# Simulation of different Protocols
+# Simulation of Network Protocols
 The goal of this project is to run and test the functionality of CSMA protocol.
 All of the codes have been written in omnetpp using the ubuntu interface.